sandraboldoczki/Dynamic-stock-model-washing-machine-reuse/README.md

 To whom correspondence should be addressed: *) Sandra Boldoczki, Universitaetsstr.
 16, 86159, Augsburg, Germany, sandra.boldoczki@wiwi.uni-augsburg.de

-GUIDE TO THE DYNAMIC STOCK MODEL FOR WASHING MACHINE REUSE
+GUIDE TO THE HYBRID DYNAMIC STOCK MODEL FOR WASHING MACHINE REUSE

 This paper comes with a third supplementary file, a zip archive ‘DSM_WM_reuse_SI19.zip’.
 This archive contains three subfolders: